bdd/.vim/README.md

 ## Installation ##
 ### Fix your xterm-256color first ###
-macOS Sierra still ships with a buster terminfo for `xterm-256color` missing escape codes for italics, although Terminal.app supports them.
+macOS Sierra still ships with a busted terminfo for `xterm-256color`, missing escape codes for italics; although Terminal.app supports them.

 Just modify it instead of creating a '-italic' variant.